Chinese leaders closely linked to Uyghur cultural genocide in new report on leaked documents - ExBulletin

 A recently leaked stash of documents allegedly links top Chinese Communist leaders with the re-education and relocation of the Uyghur population and other minorities in Xinjiang province, according to reports.

-The newspapers revealed how the Beijing administration cracked down on the community in accordance with speeches made by President Xi Jinping.
+Newspapers revealed how the Beijing administration cracked down on the community in line with speeches made by the president Xi Jinping.
 Entitled Xinjiang papers, the documents indicate that a set of digital files was leaked to the Uyghur court in London in September this year.

 The documents were first reported in 2019 by The New York Times, but the new cache contains new information.